Dissection Lab Tips for Teachers

 I always post clean-up procedures on the board so students don't overlook them at the end of the written instructions.
 Dissection tools should be rinsed and dried, gloves can be thrown away, and aprons and goggles can be sanitized.
 Newspapers or disposable table cloths can be used from one class to another but should be thrown away after the last class is finished.

 I am obviously an advocate for dissection in the classroom.
-Although I certainly understand the hesitation, I have found that students are more engaged in dissections than other labs and often have a greater appreciation for the complexities of living organisms afterward.
+Although I certainly understand the hesitation, I have found that students are more engaged in dissections than in other labs and often have a greater appreciation for the complexities of living organisms afterward.
 Additionally, for students headed to health science fields, dissection provides a unique look at the abstract and hidden anatomical structures they are required to learn and helps them prepare for labs in college and beyond.
 Alternatives to dissection, however, are often required for absent students or those with personal or religious objections to dissecting preserved specimens.

 Here are some resources for those times when you need alternatives to dissection: